crazyscot/tangent-lightroom/README.md

 ## Tips for all panel types

+### The trackballs don't do anything (yet) !

+Yes, you read that right.
+All of Lightroom's controls are one-dimensional.
+There isn't a direct correspondence for a trackball control to, well, anything much.
+(Temperature and Tint, perhaps?)
+While I could create a composite control, there's no obvious control to map it to.

+The knobs, dials and buttons are working well, but I had trouble getting the trackballs working properly so haven't mapped anything to them yet.
+This isn't a problem with Tangent; it's most likely an issue with how my bridge code is talking to MIDI2LR and/or how MIDI2LR is talking to Lightroom.
+I may have another go at this some time.

 ### Undo/Redo

 * Lightroom tracks updates and only creates undo points when you stop providing inputs